molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/index.rst

    calculations on 9 fluids with no issues.
-However, it became clear that the standard approach of running “long enough” was not satisfactory for high throughput calculations, and that it would be straightforward to extend the plugin to target an accuracy rather than the number of steps.
+However, it became clear that the standard approach of running “long enough” was not satisfactory for high throughput calculations, and that it would be straightforward to extend the plug-in to target an accuracy rather than the number of steps.
 This is proposed for the next project period, at which time the full 50 calculations will be completed.
 Also, it will require a minor modification to LAMMPS to